dneuge/xprc-client-java/README.md

 Functionally, the client is in a stable, working state.

+The [protocol](https://codeberg.org/dneuge/xprc-protocol) is not stable yet, meaning today's versions of this client implementation may be incompatible with future protocol/server revisions.

 The API still requires cleanup before a first release can be made.
 In particular, command classes currently use a large number of type parameters to achieve a fluent API.
 There sure is a better way to do that but that cleanup has been post-poned for time-constraints; getting the project (and associated projects) going had higher priority up until now.